 Quick Summary

 The Qutub Minar is an ancient and towering monument located in Delhi, India, standing as a symbol of the country’s rich history, architectural brilliance, and cultural heritage.
+The Qutub Minar was built by Qutb-ud-din Aibak, the first ruler of the Delhi Sultanate, in 1193.
 This historic site offers a glimpse into the fascinating past, inviting visitors and history enthusiasts to explore its significance.
 Beyond its height, the surrounding Qutub complex serves as a treasure trove of stories from medieval India, helping us stay connected to the way things were centuries ago.

 If you’re looking for Qutub Minar information for a school project, it’s an ideal subject that offers insights into India’s past and the craftsmanship involved in its construction.
 Visiting this iconic monument allows one to admire its intricate designs, appreciate the efforts that went into building it, and understand why it remains a cornerstone of Indian culture today.